 - Proper clothing

-The most important safety equipment in the paintball is the mask.
-You need to be extra careful while choosing a paintball goggle.
+The most critical safety equipment is the paintball mask.
+Do not compromise on safety when choosing a paintball goggle.

 A good paintball mask has the following qualities:

 - Spacious enough to wear glasses inside the goggles